By Sharon Prudhomme ~

 *Use it to hold up a broken table or chair leg

-*Mash them down and use for mortar when building a log cabin
+*Mash them down and use them for mortar when building a log cabin

-*Use as exercise stepping block for step aerobics
+*Use as an exercise stepping block for step aerobics

 *Makes a wonderful dessert for Road Kill Café fare

 *Use them to pave the freeways with, Just place on road and run a steamroller over them

 *Use them as fillers to repair the river levees with!
 They last indefinitely and are so dense, water can never penetrate them